tc39/notes/es6/2014-06/jun-5.md

 **discussion**

 ## Conclusion/Resolution
-- Allen will continue to work with Istvan on this
+- Allen will continue to work with István on this
 - Not clear how to proceed concretely other than having members continue to push for this
 - Current process includes printing pdf, signing it, scanning it